spacetelescope/crds/docs/crds_users_guide/source/installation.rst

        - core package enabling local use and development of mappings and reference files.  contains command line utility programs.

-   * crds.cache
-        - prototype cache which contains the original baseline CRDS mappings generated for HST and JWST,  also demonstrating cache structure for a dual project cache.

    * crds.client
        - network client library for interacting with the central CRDS server.
 This is primarily for internal use in CRDS,  encapsulating JSONRPC interfaces with Python.